jeresig/ukiyoe-web/README.md

 It's possible to run the Ukiyo-e.org site completely contained within [Docker](https://www.docker.com/) containers, using [Fig](http://www.fig.sh/).

-To start, you'll need to [install Fig](http://www.fig.sh/install.html) on your system (and if you're on OS X, also docker-osx, VirtualBox, and Vagrant).
+To start, you'll need to [install Fig](http://www.fig.sh/install.html) on your system (and if you're on OS X, also [boot2docker](https://github.com/boot2docker/osx-installer/releases/latest) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads)).

+    Most recently tested with:
+    Docker v1.4.1, Fig v1.0.1, boot2docker v1.4.1

-After you've completed the installation, and are running inside of a shell (on OS X, this is done by running: `docker-osx shell`) you can now run:
+After you've completed the installation, and are running inside of a shell (on OS X, this is done by running: `boot2docker start`) you can now run:

     fig up